vladimirlojanica/ideas/README.md

 When writing a controller we can interact with a library directly or we can interact with a remote service and offload the work to another machine.
 For example, Facebook uses RPC internally so that various microservices collaborate to fulfil a request.
 Inline HTTP microservice compilation would require a developer to always interact with a library through a HTTP interface.
 This would involve a single web request fanning out to many requests.
 If performance problems become an issue, the backend server behind the HTTP service can be 'inlined' or 'pulled into' the code base and replace the HTTP calls.
 That a HTTP interface is used should not cause overhead if a compilation or transformation step is used that avoids the network stack altogether.
 By using HTTP as the common interface, functionality can be pulled into the application layer or offloaded to a remote server on demand.

-Inlining code may require integration code that understands the project or sourecode of various web frameworks, such as a ruby on rails or nodejs project and knows how to pull in the code into the codebase.
+Inlining code may require integration code that understands the project or sourecode of various web frameworks, such as a Ruby on Rails or Node.js project and knows how to pull in the code into the codebase.
 The possibility of rewriting code at compile time could further be used to improve efficiency.

 If this could be implemented dynamically, servers could become truly elastic: when resources are plenty, the microservices run locally.
 When resources become constrained, the microservices run on separate machines.